 Luminox watches were created to be impressively resilient and in the nearly 25 years since the first official Luminox Navy SEAL watch was released, the brand has only continued to up its game.
 Starting in 1993, the SEALs and Luminox have worked together to develop watches specifically for the elite squad’s use, and that partnership continues today.

-The original Navy Seal 3000 watch has birthed multiple varieties in the two and a half decades since its introduction.
+The original Navy Seal watch has birthed multiple varieties 30 years since its introduction.
 The style and features have been updated, but underneath it all, these watches maintain the same durable soul that first impressed Nick North.
 Within this series of watches, the differences are fairly negligible.
 This flagship model made it to the top of our list of best Luminox watches here.

 Both are made out of durable Polyurethane with white, luminescent digits on a black face.
 They’re each water-resistant up to depths of 200 meters (or 660 feet).

 They also both have Swiss-quartz movements, which means they are incredibly accurate.
 The only appreciable difference is the size and weight: the case diameter of the 3051 is bigger than the 3001, but its thickness is considerably thinner which makes the weightless, also.

 Luminox also has the Authorized for Naval Use (ANU) 4200 series.
 These watches are stainless steel rather than Polyurethane, but otherwise, they’re consistently durable and reliable.
 In terms of specifics, the 4200 series is not terribly different from the 3000s, though they tend to retail for a few hundred dollars more.
 See the full line of Luminox Navy Seal Watches here.